edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 The following steps guide you through the process of deploying MarbleRun in your cluster and deploying a sample app.
 This example assumes that you have successfully [installed MarbleRun](./installation.md), and have access to a Kubernetes cluster.

 A working SGX DCAP environment is required for MarbleRun to work.
-For the ease of exploring and testing we provide a simulation mode with `--simulation` that runs without SGX hardware.
+For ease of exploring and testing, we provide a simulation mode with `--simulation` that runs without SGX hardware.
-Depending on your setup you may follow the quickstart for SGX-enabled clusters.
+Depending on your setup, you may follow the quickstart for SGX-enabled clusters.
 Alternatively, if your setup doesn't support SGX, you can follow the quickstart in simulation mode by selecting the respective tabs.

 ## Step 1: Install the control plane onto your cluster